Braving the Quest for True Belonging

 We have to look at how we can reclaim human connection and true belonging in the midst of sorting and withdrawal.
 We have to find our way back to one another or fear wins.
 If you’ve read my work before, you’ll know that it is not going to be easy.
 Like all meaningful endeavors, it’s going to require vulnerability and the willingness to choose courage over comfort.
 We’ll have to get through, or even better, learn how to become the wilderness.

 High lonesome can be a beautiful and powerful place if we can own our pain and share it instead of inflicting pain on others.
 And if we can find a way to feel hurt rather than spread hurt, we can change.
 I believe in a world where we can make and share art and words that will help us find our way back to one another.
 Then instead of yelling from afar and refusing to help each other when we’re struggling, we’ll find the courage to show up for one another.
 As Townes Van Zandt sings in one of my favorite high lonesome songs, “If I Needed You”:

 - I would come to you,

 Excerpted from the book BRAVING THE WILDERNESS by Brené Brown.
 Copyright © 2017 by Brené Brown.
 Published by Random House, an imprint and division of Penguin Random House LLC.
 Reprinted with permission.
 All rights reserved.

-Tell us what you think about this article by emailing firstname.lastname@example.org.
 Want to earn CE credits for reading it?
-Visit our website and take the Networker CE Quiz.
+Take the Networker CE Quiz.

 Illustration © DOUG ROSS